philpagel/ET54.py/tools/fwupdater/README.md

 [![works on my machine badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.4.0/badge.svg)](https://github.com/nikku/works-on-my-machine)

-I have successfully flashed my ET5410A+ load using this tool.
+I can reliably flash my ET5410A+ load using this tool and I have received reports from others using it sucessfully.

-This is a re-write of my original Python tool to make it easier to use without having to install Python and dependencies, first.
+This is a re-write (wiht some AI help) of my original Python tool to make it easier to use without having to install Python and dependencies, first.

-I'd be *very* grateful for feedback by anyone who was brave enough to give my tool a try, especially, if you are running Windows or MacOS.

-#### Risk assessment

-* If something goes wrong, you may soft-brick your device
-* I consider the risk of hard-bricking to be almost zero because sending a hexfile will preserve the bootloader and you should be able to bring your device back to live using this tool or the manufacturer's tool (if you can get that to work).

 ## Installation